 Juneteenth is a federally recognized holiday commemorating the end of slavery in the United States.
-On June 19, 1865, many enslaved people in Texas learned that the Civil War had ended and that they were emancipated from slavery.
-The term, Juneteenth, combines both June and nineteenth in one word.
+On June 19, 1865, many enslaved people in Texas finally learned that the Civil War had ended and that they were emancipated from slavery.
+The term Juneteenth combines "June" and "nineteenth" into one word.

-It’s the first new holiday since Martin Luther King Jr. Day was enacted by President Ronald Reagan in 1983 and becomes the 12th federal holiday recognized by the U.S. federal government.
-The new law, which took effect on January 1, 2022, made June 19 as a paid day off for all federal employees and a school holiday when it falls on a weekday.
-Because it falls on Sunday in 2022, the first paid state holiday for Juneteenth will be in 2023.
+It’s the first new holiday since Martin Luther King Jr. Day was enacted by President Ronald Reagan in 1983 and became the 12th federal holiday recognized by the U.S. government.

-The driving force behind making Juneteenth a federally recognized holiday is Opal Lee, a retired teacher and activist in the Juneteenth movement.
-Lee campaigned for decades, saying, "It's going to be a national holiday, I have no doubt about it.
+Opal Lee, a retired teacher and activist, drove the efforts to make Juneteenth a federal holiday; Lee campaigned for decades, saying, "It's going to be a national holiday, I have no doubt about it.
 My point is let's make it a holiday in my lifetime."
-In June 2021, at the age of 94, her efforts succeeded.
-As she sat in the front row in the East Room of the White House witnessing history being made, she received a standing ovation by those in attendance.
+At the age of 94, her efforts succeeded, and as she sat in the front row in the East Room of the White House, she received a standing ovation from those in attendance.

-It was not an easy road making Juneteenth a national holiday.
-In 1861, the newly elected President Abraham Lincoln wasn’t seeking to abolish slavery at first, but he grew concerned with the spread of slavery to the new states and territories in the American West.
+The road to Juneteenth was a long one.
+In 1861, the newly elected President Abraham Lincoln didn’t seek to abolish slavery, but grew concerned with the spread of slavery to the American West.

 1. Attend a Local Juneteenth Event